Funding Approaches for Building Strong Relationships in Schools

 Strategic scheduling and staffing approaches can promote strong relationships and support students by:

-How to Spend ESSER Funds to Support Relationship-Building
+How to Use Existing or New Investments to Support Relationship-Building

 To invest sustainably, district and school leaders will need to size the full cost of key components of their advisory approach, including: